An In-Depth Guide to Middle-Mile Logistics

 Challenges of the Middle Mile

 One of the biggest challenges of middle-mile logistics is that, due to its length, it can make route planning and optimization more difficult.
-And because the middle mile is usually less transparent to shippers and customers than the last mile, it can be easy for business leaders to overlook opportunities for improvement.
+And because middle mile logistics is usually less transparent to shippers and customers than the last mile, it can be easy for business leaders to overlook opportunities for improvement.
 For example, the latest and most visible innovations in package services focus on the last mile of the supply chain, optimizing and streamlining the many ways couriers can reach the doorstep.
 Fewer comparable innovations are disrupting the more opaque middle mile.

 And because the middle mile is governed by an outdated hub-and-spoke model, it’s often the most vulnerable to disruptions.
 For example, delays at a single hub can result in delays at distribution centers around the world—and unhappy customers at home.